 Any expert will tell you that one of the most important reasons to take prenatal vitamins is to reduce the risk of birth defects.
 Of course, not all of them are preventable, but there are specific things couples can do to minimize the risks.
 One of them is starting a high-quality prenatal vitamin at least six months before you hope to conceive.

 The idea here is to optimize your health by getting a steady stream of nutrients all shown to support fertility.
-And this is applicable to both hopeful parents to be – men benefit in the same way as women from a specialized formula with science-backed ingredients in proven amounts.
+And this is applicable to both hopeful parents to be – men benefit in the same way as women from a specialized formula with science-backed ingredients.
 We know beyond a doubt that the health and nutrition of both parents before conception not only impacts pregnancy outcomes but the lifelong health of their future child, and even into the next generation.

 Think of this as foundation work – a daily prenatal vitamin, as part of a generally healthy lifestyle, lays the groundwork for all the heavy lifting to come.
-For men, supplementing with key nutrients during this preconception window helps improve symptoms of male fertility, like low sperm count and motility, and supports sperm health as a whole.
+For men, supplementing with key nutrients during this preconception window can support men's fertility health, including sperm health.
 Plus, it gives men a chance to feel involved in the process, which is a nice little side benefit.

 For women, taking prenatal vitamins before conception supports fertility in much the same way.
-Vitamin C, for example, can reduce the risk of miscarriage.
+Vitamin C, for example, can promote egg quality.
 Vitamins B6 and B12 build up nutrients that are critical to early development.
 Vitamin D supports embryo implantation.
-Folate supports egg quality and significantly decreases the risk of birth defects.
-Choline reduces miscarrage risk by protecting against neural tube defects.
+Folate supports egg quality and the risk of birth defects.
+Choline supports cognititive development and neural tube defects.
 All of these nutrients and others can help support and promote female fertility, and you’ll find them in a good prenatal (ahem).

 Side note – so many women don’t even realize they’re pregnant until they miss their first period, which is anywhere from four to six weeks of pregnancy.
 Keep in mind that brain and spine defects happen in the earliest weeks, usually well before you’ve seen those two pink lines.
 By starting prenatal vitamins early, you can ensure that your baby is getting essential nutrients for proper neural tube development before you even know you’re expecting.
-Plus, adequate amounts of nutrients like folate and choline early on can reduce the risk of birth defects as a whole, including cleft and lip palates and certain heart conditions.
 Little reminder here that half of all pregnancies in the U.S. are unplanned, which is why many experts advise men and women of childbearing age to err on the side of caution by taking prenatal vitamins even if they aren’t actively trying for a baby.

 The Benefits of Prenatal Vitamins in the First Trimester